gmag11/NtpClient/README.md

 ~~This is a preliminary version.
 I'd like to do sync provider registering in a begin() member funcion but I've been not able to do it until now.
 I need a static function for that so I am not sure if I can do it from begin function or I have to make the registration in my main code.~~

-ntpClient.ino is an example of how this libary work.
+ntpClient.ino is an example of how this library works.
 It shows time every second as soon it is synchronized.